MahtaFetrat/Homo-GE2PE-Persian/README.md

 ## Dataset: HomoRich G2P Persian

 The models in this repository were fine-tuned on HomoRich, the first large-scale public Persian homograph dataset for grapheme-to-phoneme (G2P) tasks, resolving pronunciation/meaning ambiguities in identically spelled words.
-Introduced in "Fast, Not Fancy: Rethinking G2P with Rich Data and Rule-Based Models", the dataset is available [here](https://huggingface.co/datasets/MahtaFetrat/HomoRich).
+Introduced in "Fast, Not Fancy: Rethinking G2P with Rich Data and Rule-Based Models", the dataset is available [here](https://anonymous.4open.science/r/HomoRich-G2P-Persian/) (TODO: Update link).

 ---